-22 Proven Ways to Get Followers on Instagram
+22 Proven Ways to Get Instagram Followers

 It’s easy to identify which hashtags get the most traction.

-When you start typing # and your word, Instagram pops up how many posts have been done around that word.
+When you start typing # and your word, Instagram shows up how many posts have been done around that word.

-Hashtagify.me is also a great tool for finding hashtags that are getting a lot of traction – you can type in your primary hashtag and it will show you its reach as well as related hashtags and their reach, and all the hashtags related to those hashtags, and so on.
+Hashtagify.me is also a great tool for finding hashtags that are getting a lot of traction.

+You can type in your primary hashtag and it will show you its reach as well as related hashtags and their reach, and all the hashtags related to those hashtags, and so on.

 How Many Hashtags Should I Add to an Instagram Post?